-Taxis charge by meter, but it is possible to negotiate a fee upfront with some of the drivers.
+Taxis charge using a meter, but it is possible to negotiate a fee upfront with some drivers.

 Where to Stay

-There are a number of affordable hostels with different vibes spread throughout the various barrios of downtown San Jose.
+There are several affordable hostels with different vibes spread throughout the various barrios of downtown San Jose.

-- Casa del Parque – located in Barrio California across the street from San Jose's Central Park.
+Casa del Parque – located in Barrio California, across the street from San Jose's Central Park.
+It is reputed to have a laid-back vibe.
 Rooms start at $9 a night.
-Reputed to have a laid back vibe.

-- Costa Rica Backpackers – located slightly outside of central downtown, this hostel has a swimming pool and a party reputation.
+Costa Rica Backpackers – located slightly outside central downtown, this hostel has a swimming pool and a party reputation.
 Rooms start at $13 a night.

-- Casa Yoses – located in Barrio San Pedro, and known as the stoner hostel.
+Casa Yoses – located in Barrio San Pedro and is known as the stoner hostel.
 Rooms start at $13 a night.

 Short Term Housing